abdulaziz1999/abdulaziz1999/README.md

 ### Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Application Web and Application Mobile(React)
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Reactjs , Svelte dan Rest API
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on Start up
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with Searching in Google (Stack Over Flow)
-- 💬 Ask me about ...
+- 💬 Ask me about Programmer Strong
-- 📫 How to reach me: ...
+- 📫 How to reach me: Whatsapp 👇
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...